Record-breaking heat in Denver on Monday

 Lauren is an avid sports fan and had a unique first job with the Arizona Diamondbacks as the "Game Host," roving through the stands and announcing contests on the Jumbotron at Chase Field in Phoenix.
 Now she's a diehard Rockies supporter and has a lot of purple in her wardrobe.

 Covering two Super Bowls for CBS has one of Lauren's career highlights.
-The weather was a story for the 2014 Broncos vs. Seahawks "cold weather" Super Bowl, with a major snowstorm narrowly missing the game in East Rutherford, NJ, but stranding thousands of fans the next day.
+The weather was a story for the 2014 Broncos vs. Seahawks "cold weather" Super Bowl, with a major snowstorm narrowly missing the game in East Rutherford, New Jersey, but stranding thousands of fans the next day.
 Two years later, in San Francisco, it was perfect weather when the Broncos beat the Panthers in Super Bowl 50.
 "Experiences of a lifetime" is how Lauren describes being on the CBS Colorado Super Bowl broadcast teams.

 Being a part of the community she lives in is very important to Lauren.
 She is a volunteer with the Junior League of Denver -- whose focus is to improve literacy rates in the Denver metro area -- and enjoys emceeing events for nonprofit organizations, such as the Denver Health Foundation and others.